 An irreverent homage to Charles Dickens’ tale of a redemptive old miser, “Inspecting Carol” might just be the perfect antidote for the grinch community seeking to destroy the joys of the holiday season.
-Wickedly knockabout satire of “A Christmas Carol" has returned to the George Street Playhouse after an eight-year absence, staged by a.d.
+Wickedly knockabout satire of “A Christmas Carol,” a collaborative effort written by Daniel Sullivan and the Seattle Repertory Theater, has returned to the George Street Playhouse after an eight-year absence, staged by a.d.
 David Saint with a firm handle on the blatant buffoonery.

 The manic farce may owe much of its inspired lunacy to Gogol’s “The Inspector General,” and a few giggles appear to be left over from Michael Frayn’s giddy theatrical romp “Noises Off.”
 After 12 years of presenting the timeless seasonal tale, a pathetic small-town community-theater group of luckless thesps is faced with mounting financial disaster.
 Suspecting a lamentably inept visiting actor of being a disguised representative of the funding arts foundation, the troupe gallantly attempts to justify its tacky presentation.

 As impossibly nerdy intruder Wayne Wellacre, Peter Scolari auditions with a hilarious take on Richard III that must find Laurence Olivier spinning in his grave.

 The company’s frustrated general manager and accountant (Wally Dunn) announces that their subscription base has dropped drastically and that the troupe is threatened with loss of its vital grant.
 In an attempt to appease the National Endowment for the Arts and go multicultural, a black actor is enrolled to play the ghosts of Christmas past, present and future.
 But a severe case of stage fright forces him to freeze at every turn.
 Randy Donaldson plays the role with a wide-eyed, heightened comic sense of fear and trembling.